Free ADU Lot Assessment

 You want a practical next step.

-Send the address or a listing, your goal for the space, and any useful context.
-If you do not have land yet, that is completely fine.
+Send the address or listing, your goal for the space, and any useful context.
+We will review the lot, flag the main constraints, and outline the best next step.

 What happens before your ADU arrives

 The home is built off-site.
-The lot still needs to be ready.
+The lot still needs to be prepared.

-On a modular ADU project, the early site work can include access planning, screw piles or foundation prep, trenching for sewer, water, and electrical, drainage, lift stations, and flood construction requirements where applicable.
+On a modular ADU project, early site work can include access planning, foundation prep, trenching for services, drainage, lift stations, and flood construction requirements where applicable.

 Site prep can include